 Does Aspen Medical Aesthetics use peels, facials, or waxing?

 Though many new technologies appear in the aesthetics field, there’s still room for tried and true procedures, and Aspen Medical Aesthetics uses many of these when a patient’s conditions warrant them.
 Chemical peels range from superficial to medical grade.
 Each is chosen based on the patient’s skin care goals.
 From a mild refresh to aggressive pigment correction, the full range of peel effects can be accessed.
 We have a variety of medically-enhanced facials to target skin needs, such as:

-What cosmetic injections are done through Aspen Medical Aesthetics?
+What cosmetic injections do we offer at Aspen Medical Aesthetics?

 Botulinum toxin injections to reduce the appearance of wrinkles caused by expressive muscles are among the most common cosmetic procedures done today.
 Though BOTOX® is perhaps the best known, it’s not the only injectable that uses the botulinum toxin.
-We also use Xeomin®.
+We also use Xeomin® to treat unwanted facial wrinkles.
 Each product has different properties, giving a range of treatment options.

-Similarly, the clinic uses both Radiesse® and Belotero® dermal fillers.
-Radiesse uses calcium hydroxyapatite while Belotero uses hyaluronic acid.
+Similarly, the clinic uses Radiesse®, Belotero®, and Revanesse® Lips+ dermal fillers.
+Radiesse uses calcium hydroxyapatite while Belotero and Revanesse use hyaluronic acid.
 Each substance fills out passive voids under the skin in different ways, making each a valid treatment tool for different parts of the face, or for different filler effects.
 The differing characteristics between products permit a wider range of effective cosmetic treatment.